Skip to main content

 • Competency Definitions shall include unique IDs in the form of an IRI.
 Each competency should also have a text representation that is definitive and descriptive.

-• Competency Definitions shall include a narrative in plain language that describes and contextualizes the competency (e.g., This competency relates to the operation of a commercial vehicle that a civilian would normally operate.
+• Competency Definitions shall include a narrative in plain language describing and contextualizes the competency (e.g., This competency relates to the operation of a commercial vehicle that a civilian would normally operate.
 Certain vehicles have a manual transmission, which requires the ability to manually control a gear stick with precision and timing as the vehicle changes gears when moving between drive/neutral/park and when reaching certain speed thresholds.)

 • Competency Definitions shall include a name or label that would be viewed within a competency framework. (e.g., ManualTransmissionMastery)

-• Competency Definitions and Competency Frameworks should support resource association that describe relationships within the context of the competency framework and its ecosystem.
+• Competency Definitions and Competency Frameworks should support resource association describing relationships within the context of the competency framework and its ecosystem.
 Competency Frameworks can be created at multiple levels.
 An industry best practices guide for competency-based education has also been published by IEEE (1484.20.2) that should be used to inform DoD implementations.

 • Relationships (expressions) between Competency Definitions should be described using an association property.
 The types of relationships should focus on both hierarchical (one member belongs to a larger group) and ordered (an intended pre-requisite exists) relationships.
 This overrides any generic notion of parent/child relationships of competencies; the design should be with intent.
-Examples would be a set of quiz questions making up an assessment (hierarchical) or a direct series of lessons that build on the previous lesson making up a course (ordered).
+Examples would be a set of quiz questions making up an assessment (hierarchical) or a direct series of lessons building on the previous lesson making up a course (ordered).

 • Use an association property to link to other relevant organizational Competency Frameworks, as applicable.